But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.

 That's how it all began in the backwoods of the upper Delaware valley in Pennsylvania:

-building our own road - we named it Farmview Court - to access four new lots.
+building our own road - we named it Farmview Court - to access five new lots.

-Alongside the road new poles are placed to supply electric power from the grid and a communication cable.
+Alongside the road new poles were placed to supply electric power from the grid and a communication cable.

 Building swales and raingardens for water management, flatten areas for building greenhouses and recreation, preparing areas for a food forest, berry hedges, raised beds, livestock and soil enhancement.

 Building a new house takes a lot of detailed planning, including a close look at the softcosts.

 Once you establish your good and reliable team, you are on your way to realize your dreams.